k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/03_task_execution_processes.md

 The Task Execution process consists of the following steps:

 1. Creating a task execution request.
+2. Initiating Batch processes for the task's pre-execution processes.
+3. Initiating Batch processes for the task's entities and/or tables.
-2. Initiating a Batch process on each task's LU and implementing post-execution processes in an asynchronous mode.
+4. Initiating  Batch processes for the task's post-execution processes
-3. Updating the status of the completed processes.
+5. Updating the status of the completed processes.

+All Batch processes run in an [asynchronous mode](/articles/20_jobs_and_batch_services/17_batch_process_flow.md#batch-process-execution--resiliency).

 A [Task Execution process](/articles/TDM/tdm_gui/26_task_execution.md) can be initiated either from the TDM Portal, a direct call to the [start task execution API](/articles/TDM/tdm_gui/TDM_Task_Execution_Flows_APIs/04_execute_task_API.md), or via a [TDM Scheduling](/articles/TDM/tdm_gui/22_task_execution_timing_tab.md) process.

-A task can include Entities and/or Reference tables, both of which can have post-execution processes.
+A task can include Entities and/or tables.
+All tasks that run on a Business Entity can have pre-execution and/or post-execution processes based on the BE's definition.
 For example, sending an email to a user after a task has been executed.

-The following diagram displays the task execution process:
+The following diagram displays the task execution process for entities:

 ![task execution process](images/tdm_task_execution_processes.png)